facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 > refer.
 There are no restrictions upon the transfer or use of arg expressions
 > around a program

-rep: The state inivisible externally.
+rep: The state invisible externally.
 > Can change and be changed, can be stored and retrieved from internal containers
 > but can never be exported from the object to which they belong